 This incredible diversity has been beautifully displayed across the 22 acres.
 The newly constructed Conifer Walk is a great way to explore this collection.
 Plants are grouped by family, to facilitate the understanding of the unique features in each member.
 As you walk the trail you will encounter: cypress family (including Juniperus, Cupressus, Chamaecyparis, and Thuja), pine family (Tsuga, Picea, Pinus, Pseudotsuga, Abies, and Larix), ginkgo family (Ginkgo), and yew family (Taxus and Cephalotaxus ).
 Our Garden Conifer Collection is in a large bed south of the Conifer Walk.
 The trail begins next to the Hedge Garden, and can also be reached by walking south on the sidewalk between the Children's and Maze Gardens.

 Explore the Conifer Walk to see what conifers might capture your interest.
 It is an enjoyable walk and a special treat in the wintertime.
 Make sure to venture off the trail to get a closer look at trees that interest you.
-It will truly amaze you to see the great diversity of the conifers.
+It will truly amaze you to see the great diversity of conifers on the Arboretum grounds, including: